strohs/visual-pathfinding-algorithms/README.md

 This application currently implements four pathfinding algorithms.
 A*, Dijkstra's, Breadth First Search (BFS), and Depth First Search (DFS).

 A* and Dijkstra are shortest path first algorithms.
-They both take cell weight into account and will attempt to find the **lowest cost path** to the goal node, not necessarily the most direct path.
+They both take cell weights into account and will attempt to find the **lowest cost path** to the goal node, not necessarily the most direct path.

 My implementation of Breadth First Search and Depth First Search both ignore cell weights, except for "obstacle" cells.
 They will always path around obstacle cells when finding a route to the goal cell.
 They are essentially "brute force" algorithms that stop once they hit the goal cell, or once they have explored every cell on the grid.
-This is similar to how *some* maze solving algorithms work.

-* Dijkstra's Algorithm - a shortest path first algorithm.
+* Dijkstra's Algorithm - is a shortest path first algorithm.
 It's a breadth first search that finds the smallest cost (lowest total weight) path between two nodes on a graph.
 It typically uses a min-priority queue for storing nodes sorted by distance from the start node.
-My implementation follows this approach but stores nodes in an array that is sorted by min weight from the start node.
+My implementation follows this approach but stores nodes in an array that is sorted by minimum weight from the start node.
 * A-Star (A*) - A* is a variation of Dijkstra's algorithm.
 Like Dijkstra's, it attempts to find the shortest path to a goal node (cell), having the smallest cost (i.e. lowest total weight).
 Unlike Dijkstra's algorithm, A* uses a heuristic function to help guide it towards the goal cell.
-This application uses the euclidian distance from the current cell to the goal cell as the heuristic function.
+This application uses the euclidian distance from the current cell to the goal cell as its heuristic function.
 You should be able to see this when viewing the final path, as it will take a more direct route to the goal cell, (assuming all cells are weighted equally)
 * Breadth First Search - the application uses the standard breadth first search that ignores cell weights (except for obstacle cells).
 As new cells are encountered they are added to the back of a queue and removed from the front.
 This